shibbir-ahmad24/portfolio/README.md

 ## Work Experience
 **Data Science Intern @ Community FoodBank of New Jersey (_Jun 2024 - Present_)**
-- Focusing on the collection and analysis of data regarding food distribution, partner capabilities, and community needs
+- Focus on the collection and analysis of data regarding food distribution, partner capabilities, and community needs
-- Supporting the development and implementation of the partner tiering project by gathering, organizing, and evaluating data points using machine learning
+- Support the development and implementation of the partner tiering project by gathering, organizing, and evaluating data points using machine learning
-- Creating reports and presentations that summarize findings and suggest strategies for improving network impact and capacity
+- Create reports and presentations that summarize findings and suggest strategies for improving network impact and capacity

 **Research Assistant @ MSU Data Science Lab (_Mar 2024 - Present_)**
 - Project: Accelerating Patient Screening for Clinical Trials using Large Language Model Prompting